erelson/Pi-Kitchen-Dashboard/README.md

 + Obtain Eventful API key and put it in environment variable `EVENTFUL_KEY`
 + Set up a cron job to run `events/get_events.py` and copy its output to path mentioned above (e.g. daily at 1am)
++ Got a LaserEgg from Kaiterra?: Get an API key and put it in environment variable `KAITERRA_KEY`.
+  Also put the sensor's serial number in `LASEREGG_SERIAL1`.
++ Set up a cron job to run `air_quality/get_air_quality.py` and copy its output to path mentioned above (e.g. daily at 1am)
 + Put `autostart/launch_hmi_dashboard.bash` in `~/Desktop` (might need to check paths in script)
 + Put `pi-kitchen-dashbaord.desktop` in `~/.config/autostart`
++ Add `SHELL=/bin/bash` to the top of your crontab.
-+ Create a boot-time crontab job like:
++ Create a boot-time crontab job for motion detection like:
 `@reboot sleep 60 && DISPLAY=:0 python3 $HOME/repos/Pi-Kitchen-Dashboard/screen_wake_with_IR.py &> $HOME/output-screen_wake_with_IR.py.log`
++ Create another boot-time crontab job for air quality like:
+`@reboot cd $HOME/repos/Pi-Kitchen-Dashboard/skins/default && python3 $HOME/repos/Pi-Kitchen-Dashboard/air_quality/get_air_quality.py`

 ![Example Screenshot](/images/weather_events_dashboard.png)

-# Pi Kitchen Dashboard
+# Pi Kitchen Dashboard (Original README)
 ##### Because thrift store monitors still need things to do.

 This project turns your monitor and Raspberry Pi into a simple, skinnable time and weather dashboard for your kitchen.
 Want it in your living room? **Too bad.**